-The number of fintech startups in the country experienced drastic increase between 2014-2015, when it grew for 78 per cent from the 2013-2014 rate of just nine per cent.
+The number of fintech startups in the country experienced drastic increase between 2014 to 2015, when it grew for 78 per cent from the 2013 to 2014 rate of just nine per cent.

-IFA noted that by November 2016, there are around 135-140 players with 55 registered as fulltime members of the association.
+IFA noted that by November 2016, there were around 135 to 140 players with 55 registered as full-time members of the association.

-As shown in the graphic, payments was the most popular sector, following the growth of e-commerce sector in the country.
+As shown in the graphic, the payments sector was the most popular, following the growth of e-commerce sector in the country.

 In 2016 alone, the total disclosed funding reached IDR486 billion (US$36 million), which includes IPO and investment from parent company outside of the country.

-The consumer awareness survey involved 1,000 respondents, with a 43.34 per cent of them are between 20-25 years old.
+The consumer awareness survey involved 1,000 respondents, with 43.34 per cent between 20 to 25 years old.
 More than 80 per cent of respondents reside in Java, Indonesia’s most populated island, which affects the number of respondents who have access to bank accounts (86.93 per cent).

 For those using fintech services, the majority (81.08 per cent) are using services provided by a bank.

-As shown in the graphic above, among existing non-bank fintech services, Doku maintained its staying power as the most popular service at a whooping percentage of 42.86 per cent.
+As shown in the graphic above, among existing non-bank fintech services, Doku maintained its staying power as the most popular service at a whooping 42.86 per cent.

 Despite the disheartening numbers, 74.47 per cent of respondents believe that fintech can help push for better financial literacy and financial inclusion in the country.

-Regarding talent, the report highlighted that companies at different stages have different needs for talents.
-Younger companies (less than two-year-old) have greater needs for Data and Analytics talents (83 per cent) while older companies (more than four-year-old) need more Risk Management talents (90 per cent).
+Regarding talent, the report highlighted that companies at different stages have different needs for talent.
+Younger companies (less than two years old) have greater needs for Data and Analytics talents (83 per cent), while older companies (more than four years old) need more Risk Management talents (90 per cent).